Easiest Ways For Young People To Look For Employment

 It’s easier to get employed when you prepare well.
 Don’t be caught off-guard when you are called to attend a job interview.
 Normally, recruiters ask job seekers if the timing is convenient.
 You can negotiate for a reschedule if you need more preparation time for the interview.
 Youth support services may be able to assist in learning how to prepare for an interview.

-When you share stories about your previous work experience, don’t be tempted to cast aspersions.
+When you share stories about your previous work experience, don’t be tempted to cast aspersions; this can potentially be damaging for your image.
 During an interview, applicants are asked about their experiences with previous employers.
 It’s important to focus on your skills and experience from previous employment.
-Instead of telling negative stories about former employers, focus on how a bad situation impacted on you positively.
+Instead of telling negative stories about former employers, focus on how a bad situation impacted on you positively, or how you made it through the bad experience and what you did to achieve it.
 Usually, new employers tend to avoid job applicants with negative emotions.
 Be mindful not to leave anyone you meet with a bad impression of your character.

 Boost Your Confidence Levels